slddn/git_lesson/README.md

 - 'git status' :--- shows the status of the repository
 - 'git add <FILE>' :--- adds <FILE> to the staging area
 - 'git commit' :--- opens the text editor for commit message, and commit
-   - 'git commit -m <"MESSAGE"> :--- writes <"MESSAGE"> as a commit
+   - 'git commit -m <"MESSAGE">' :--- writes <"MESSAGE"> as a commit
 - 'git log' :--- shows the history of the commits
    - 'git log --oneline' :--- shows the condensed view of the history
-- 'git diff': compare current unc ommited state with last known git state -'git diff --staged' :--- between thge staging area and the last known state
+- 'git diff' :--- compare current uncommited state with last known git state
+   - 'git diff --staged' :--- between thge staging area and the last known state
 - 'git diff HEAD~<NUMBER>' :--- HEAD to commit <NUMBER> relative ago
 - 'git diff <HASH>' :--- HEAD to the commit in <HASH>
 - 'git restore --source <HASH OR HEAD~>' :--- restore file to <HASH OR HEAD~>